feathersjs/docs/api/hooks.md

 > __Note:__ `context.dispatch` only affects the data sent through a Feathers Transport like [REST](./express) or [Socket.io](./socketio.md).
 An internal method call will still get the data set in `context.result`.

+### context.statusCode

+`context.statusCode` is a __writeable, optional__ property that allows to override the standard [HTTP status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) that should be returned.

 ## Hook flow

 In general, hooks are executed in the order they are registered with the original service method being called after all `before` hooks.
 This flow can be affected as follows.